mo-jessica/evolution-climate-change/README.md

 # How to Install and Run
 This model runs on NetLogo 6.1.1.
 To ensure that the model can run, first download the geography_input.txt file and modify the indicated input and output file paths in the NetLogo code to a local destination on your workstation.
 Next, press the **setup** button on the **Interface** tab.
 To run the model stepwise, press the **go once** button on the **Interface** tab.
 To run the model until its stopping point, press the **go** button on the **Interface** tab.

+# Collaborators
+P. David Polly, Professor and Chair, Department of Earth and Atmospheric Sciences